Brief Behavioral Treatment for Insomnia: A Newer Treatment Option

 Does BBTI work and for whom?

-Although patients varied in age and their health status, overall, BBTI was effective in addressing their insomnia.
+While patients varied in age and their health status, overall, BBTI was effective in addressing their insomnia.
 Patients saw improvements in how long it took them to fall asleep, how well they slept during the night, and how satisfied they were with their sleep.
-The authors concluded that “BBTI offers several advantages as compared to CBTI by requiring fewer sessions that are briefer.”
-And although the BBTI research literature is still in its infancy, “current evidence suggests that BBTI can be considered preliminarily efficacious and can be used for ... middle-aged and older adults.”2
+The authors concluded that "BBTI offers several advantages as compared to CBTI by requiring fewer sessions that are briefer."
+And while the BBTI research literature is still in its infancy, “Current evidence suggests that BBTI can be considered preliminarily efficacious and can be used for ... middle-aged and older adults."2

 Where to find a BBTI provider